A new goodness of fit test for normal distribution based on Stein's characterization: Concluding Remarks

-Sudheesh (2009) generalized the Stein's identity to a general class of probability distributions.
-Using this generalized identity one can find Stein's characterization for different distributions.
-Recently, based on Stein's method, Betsch and Ebner (2020) provided characterization identities for a large class of absolutely continuous probability distributions.
-Using these Stein's type characterization identities one can develop goodness of fit tests for different univariate continuous distributions.
-This paper and recent works by Betsch and Ebner (2019a, 2019b) are good starting points in this direction.
+Recently, based on Stein's method, Betsch and Ebner (2021) obtained fixed point characterizations for a large class of absolutely continuous probability distributions.
+Using these fixed-point characterization, we can develop goodness of fit tests for different univariate continuous distributions.
+This work and recent papers by Betsch and Ebner (2020, 2021) are good starting points in this direction.